-2.3.2 Reptiles/Amphibians
+2.4.2 Reptiles/Amphibians

 Areas where reptiles and amphibians, such as salamanders, skinks, frogs, and toads, mate and lay eggs (i.e., breed) are sensitive to ground disturbance.
-Heavy equipment traffic and ground clearing activities that coincide with these breeding ground sites can have a measurable effect on local populations.
+Heavy equipment traffic and ground clearing activities that coincide with breeding activities can have a measurable effect on local populations.
 Further, Manitoba is home to unique and endangered reptiles and amphibians, such as skinks (a lizard found primarily in the Spruce Woods region) and northern leopard frog (found throughout the province) that are protected by legislation and policy.